 In a blind spot case, the defendant’s attorney may allege you were comparatively negligent by staying within the blind spot for a long period of time.
 California follows the doctrine of pure comparative negligence.
 This means that a defendant can ask the jury to evaluate a plaintiff's own degree of fault.
 The jury can decide whether and to what extent a plaintiff was negligent and assign both the defendant and the plaintiff a percentage of fault as appropriate.
 The plaintiff's total damages will be reduced by his or her degree of fault.
-For example, if a jury finds that your damages are $300,000 and that you were 10 percent responsible, you still may be able to recover up to $270,000.Seek Legal Guidance after a Motor Vehicle Collision in San Bernardino
+For example, if a jury finds that your damages are $300,000 and that you were 10 percent responsible, you still may be able to recover up to $270,000.Consult an Attorney after a Motor Vehicle Collision in Los Angeles

 After getting into an accident caused by a negligent truck driver, you may be able to recover both special damages (economic damages) and general damages (non-economic damages).
-However, you are likely to recover more if you are represented by a motor vehicle collision attorney who has helped people in San Bernardino and throughout Southern California assert their rights.
+However, you are likely to recover more if you are represented by a motor vehicle collision lawyer who has helped people in Los Angeles and throughout Southern California assert their rights.
 At the Sharifi Firm, we understand the regulations of truck driving and the type of evidence that may help your case.
-Our "#F7FFEA"ing a lawsuit to seek the damages to which you may be entitled.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation with an attorney.
 We also represent clients in Rancho Cucamonga, Temecula, and Riverside, among many other communities.